MahdiFarnaghi/intelli_geo/README.md

 IntelliGeo offers a chat interface that allows users to input requests and receive either PyQGIS code or a graphical model.
 This output can be used to execute QGIS operations directly.

+> [!IMPORTANT]
+> To use the IntelliGeo plugin, you need to select a desired LLM provider and provide an API key (we won’t take your key!).
+For OpenAI, log into your account and visit the [provide link](https://platform.openai.com/api-keys).
+For Cohere, visit the [this link](https://dashboard.cohere.com/api-keys).

 ### Bug Reports & Feature Requests

 If you encounter any issues while using IntelliGeo, please report them on our [GitHub repository](https://github.com/MahdiFarnaghi/intelli_geo).
 Your feedback helps us enhance the plugin and provide a better experience for all users.
 To submit a bug report or feature request, visit our [GitHub Issues page](https://github.com/MahdiFarnaghi/intelli_geo/issues).